-Linc Smith has served as Altarum Institute’s President and CEO since 2007.
+Linc Smith has served as Altarum’s President and CEO since 2007.
 He has led the Institute’s health systems research and consulting activities since joining the organization as its Chief Operating Officer in 2001, following Altarum’s acquisition of Vector Research, Inc. (VRI).
-He is also President and Board Chairman of both Altarum Supporting Organization, Inc. and Altarum Asset Management, Inc., as well as Chairman & CEO of KAI, Research, Inc., and Palladian Partners, Inc.
+He is also Chairman, President & CEO of Federal Consulting Asset Management, Inc., as well as Chairman & CEO of KAI, Research, Inc., and Palladian Partners, Inc.; and Chairman, Payformance Solutions, Inc.

-Mr. Smith has led a complete transformation of the Institute from a defense, environment, automotive, and health portfolio to an institute strategically focused solely on health and health care.
-In 2005, Altarum’s health research and consulting activities were less than $15 million in annual revenue; they are now approximately $80 million.
-In addition, Mr. Smith has led the development of the Institute’s strategic research agenda comprising internally chartered research and development projects, “mission projects” designed to test promising health systems changes in real-world settings; and four newly launched research centers, each focused on an Altarum-defined “critical systems issue.”
+Mr. Smith led a complete transformation of the Institute from a defense, environment, automotive, and health portfolio to an institute strategically focused solely on health and health care.
+In 2005, Altarum’s health research and consulting activities were less than $15 million in annual revenue; they are now approximately $75 million.
+Mr. Smith also led the development of the Institute’s strategic research agenda comprising internally-chartered research and development projects, “mission projects” designed to test promising health systems changes in real-world settings, and research centers focused on health care spending, elder care, consumer engagement, and child health and development.

 - Development of the Michigan Care Improvement Registry (MCIR), an automated information system for tracking childhood immunizations; lead screening; and now body mass index screening across the state.
 VRI’s development of MCIR made Michigan the first state in the United States to have a system deployed statewide to both public and private providers, and